-Broad-scale genome sequencing approaches, including multigene or gene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
+Broad-scale genome sequencing approaches, including multigene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
 Several institutions and companies offer tumor sequencing, and institutions are developing “precision medicine” programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1-3] Many of these tumor-based approaches use reference germline DNA sequences to identify pathogenic alterations, which can also provide information on inherited risk of cancers in families.
 In the genetic counseling and cancer risk assessment –setting, the use of gene panel testing to evaluate inherited cancer risk is becoming more common and may become routine in the near future, with institutions and companies offering gene panel testing to detect alterations in a host of cancer risk–associated genes.

 These advances in gene sequencing technologies also identify variants in genes related to the primary indication for ordering genetic sequence testing, along with findings not related to the disorder being tested.
 The latter genetic findings, termed incidental or secondary findings, are currently a source of significant clinical, ethical, legal, and counseling debate.
 This section was created to provide information about genomic sequencing technologies in the context of clinical sequencing and highlights additional areas of clinical uncertainty for which further research and approaches are needed.